cs50/cs50.readthedocs.io/zoom.md

 Always Show Meeting Controls
 </strong>
 <p>
-Check this box so that buttons don't disappear on you.
+Check this box in Zoom so that buttons don't disappear on you.
 </p>
 </li>